muesal/trip_planner/README.md

 ### Create a PostgreSQL Database

-Create a new database (e.g. "trip_planner") and execute `trip.sql`, creating three tables and inserting to rows to the table route.
+Create a new database (e.g. "trip_planner") and execute `trip.sql`, creating three tables and inserting to rows to the table resource.

 ### Create a Flask backend server that is connected to the pgSCL database